 Additional Information

 • Forms huge schools actually made up of small coexisting social harems.
-Each harem is usually led by the largest most colorful male and includes several smaller less dominant males, a group of females and juvenile fish.
+Each harem usually led by largest most colorful male.
+Includes several smaller less dominant males, a group of females and juvenile fish.

-• The dominant male constantly defends its place in the group’s hierarchy by challenging lesser males and males from neighboring harems.
+• Dominant male constantly defends its place in the group’s hierarchy by challenging lesser males and males from neighboring harems.

 Sources